 - One Steve Limit: Played with.
 In Season 2 he notes he and his host are both called Bakura, as in the canon, but Yami says that's both confusing and unlikely.
 Then in some other videos he's called Florence.
 Much like Yami/The Pharaoh, it swings between the two.

-- Only Sane Man: During the Evil Council videos.
+- Only Sane Man: One of the saner characters in the series, which gets played up during the Evil Council videos.

 - Red Oni, Blue Oni: The calm and sarcastic blue to Marik's hammy and silly red.